 All the cornbread feels.

-Thankfully in four years I’ve been able to move past the “cornbread” stage of gluten-free baking.
+Thankfully in the past 9 years I’ve been able to move past the “cornbread” stage of gluten-free baking.
 And now that we are cornbread-texture-free, and living in the south, I decided it was high time I came up with a cornbread that wasn’t too “cornbready” – if you know what I mean.
-I’ve found that using masa harina, instead of cornmeal, helps rectify this “issue!”

 According to my husband, this cornbread fits the bill. 😉